Virginia Davis

-Virginia Davis (December 31, 1918 – August 15, 2009) was an American child actress in films.
-She is best known for working with Walt Disney and Ub Iwerks on the animated short series Alice Comedies, in which she portrayed the protagonist Alice.
+Virginia Davis (December 31, 1918 – August 15, 2009) was an American actress.
+She was best known for working with Walt Disney and Ub Iwerks on the animated short series Alice Comedies, in which she portrayed the protagonist, Alice.

 Life and career

 Davis was born on December 31, 1918, in Kansas City, Missouri.
 Her father, a furniture salesman, was often away on business.